-Traditional term loans are large, flexible, installment loans that small businesses can use to achieve any number of goals.
-Whether it’s a major equipment purchase or an expansion project, getting that extra infusion of working capital is something that nearly every business needs at some point during its life cycle.
+Traditional term loans are installment loans that small businesses can use to help achieve various goals.
+Whether it’s a major equipment purchase or an expansion project, getting that extra infusion of working capital is something that many businesses could use at some point during their life cycle.

 There are a few different types of term loans available to small business owners.

 Besides traditional financial institutions like banks, this common loan product is available through alternative lenders and even the Small Business Administration.